 To achieve ecological restoration, the scale of sanctuaries remains important.
 Emerging global scientific consensus states that having 20 to 30 percent of an ecosystem within a marine protected sanctuary is a reasonable goal to ensure protection of biodiversity (World Conservation Union, 2004).
-In 2018, there were 252,285 surface acres in oyster sanctuaries, of which 31 percent (78,520 acres) was delineated in the 1906-1912 Yates Oyster Survey and its amendments (Maryland Department of Natural Resources, 2016) (Figure 13).
+Therefore, in 2010 Maryland expanded its oyster sanctuary program to 51 areas which protected 24% of the oyster bottom habitat.
+In 2018, there were 252,285 surface acres in oyster sanctuaries, of which 78,520 acres were delineated in the 1906-1912 Yates Oyster Survey and its amendments (Maryland Department of Natural Resources, 2016) (Figure 13).
+The 78,520 acres of historic chartered oyster bar area within sanctuaries equates to 24% of the total historic charted oyster bar area as of 2018.
 All public oyster harvest, both commercial and recreational, is prohibited in oyster sanctuaries, while aquaculture operations are allowed with certain restrictions.
 Aquaculture may be compatible with restoration by adding to localized water quality improvements, providing ecosystem functions through oyster shell habitat creation (plantings) and enhancing natural recruitment when reproductive oysters are used.
 Areas already under lease at the time lease laws were changed in September 2010 are not considered part of the sanctuaries that were newly established at that time (COMAR section 08.02.04.15).
-Between August 2011 and December 2018, the Department issued 76 new shellfish aquaculture leases on 2,145 acres within sanctuaries.
+Between August 2011 and December 2018, the department issued 76 new shellfish aquaculture leases on 2,145 acres within sanctuaries.